devleaks/cockpitdecks/README.md

 WARNING: The latest version of Cockpitdecks, release 15 and above, requires the latest version of X-Plane, 12.1.4 or above.
 Read the [documentation](https://devleaks.github.io/cockpitdecks-docs/Installation/).

 Create a python environment.
-Python 3.10 minimum (it is a requirement of an underlying package, Cockpitdecks was developed and tested in 3.11 and 3.12.)
+Python 3.12 minimum.

-In that environement, install the following packages:
+In that environment, install the following packages:

 ```sh
 pip install 'cockpitdecks[demoext,weather,streamdeck] @ git+https://github.com/devleaks/cockpitdecks.git'